The Absurdity of a Shallow Life

 In theory, we’re more “informed” than any generation before us.
 In practice, we often skim a headline, absorb a vibe, and walk away with the confidence of someone who read the whole paper.

 That confidence is the weird part.
 Italian economist Carlo Cipolla had a blunt point about human stupidity: people can cause harm without malice, simply by acting on half-formed certainty.
-The modern version is not fewer facts.
+The modern version isn’t fewer facts.
 It’s more facts, less digestion, and a growing gap between what we think we know and what we actually understand.

 Shallowfication lives in that gap.
 It turns learning into recognition.
 You scroll past a dozen “takes,” your brain tags them as familiar, and you mistake that tag for insight.